Marijn17s/PitStop/README.md

 This will execute all SQL migration files in `src/lib/db/migrations/` in order.

-**Alternative**: If you prefer to run migrations manually, execute the SQL files from `src/lib/db/migrations/` in sequential order.
+**Note**: If you prefer to run migrations manually, execute the SQL files from `src/lib/db/migrations/` in sequential order.

 ### Step 5: Verify Setup